ravnhq/observability-stack/examples/nodejs/nextjs/README.md

 	  -d '{"name":"Ship metrics","date":"2025-01-01"}'
 	```

+## Production build note (Next.js 16)

+This example includes a custom `webpack` configuration in `next.config.ts` (it forces a set of server-side packages to remain external).
+In Next.js 16, Turbopack is enabled by default and Next will error if it sees a `webpack` config without an explicit bundler choice.

+To keep builds deterministic, `package.json` uses:

+- `next build --webpack`

 ## Docker workflow

 The included `Dockerfile` builds a production Next.js image.
 The accompanying `docker-compose.yaml` stands up: